 I think we are at a point where different technologies (audio, video, lighting, interaction) manage to create something very, very interesting for the audience.Brian Allen

-Illuminarium calls “spectacles” those that are in fact largely immersive experiences such as.
+Illuminarium calls "spectacles" what are in fact largely immersive experiences such as.
 The first will be a Safari that will take visitors across Africa.
 After this will come a spacewalks show, still currently in production.
 "Literally, guests will walk on the surface of the moon," Greenberg explained.
 "And when they do, you will raise no moon dust and leave footprints."

 The goal, he said, is "to democratize the most extraordinary experiences in the world" (and those out of this world, obviously).

 That's not all, though.
 With the same "liquid" ability to host different scenarios, Illuminarium changes its own destination.
 "We do our big shows during the day," says Greenberg.
 “But at night, we flip a switch and we become a bar.
 Imagine walking in and having a drink at the bottom of the ocean.
 Then come back two weeks later and you are in the Shibuya night market.
 Two more weeks, and you are in the Himalayas. "

 The first Illuminarium will open in Atlanta next month.
 A second one will follow in Las Vegas at the end of the year.
 In June 2022, the third in Miami.
 Plans for a theater are also underway in Mexico, Spain, New Zealand, Australia and China.

 And in Italy?

 For now we have to be satisfied (so to speak) with the space that is closest to Illuminarium in terms of versatility and immersion: it is called EmotionHall, is the multimedia arena desired by INGKA Centers (the multinational that manages the IKEA brand and its shopping centers).
 It is located in Gorizia, and these days you can enter it to stroll ... in Van Gogh's paintings.